Compound Interest Calculator

 The Power of Compound Interest

 Compound interest is often described as interest earning interest.
 Starting early and contributing regularly are two powerful factors because each period's gains can become part of the balance used for future growth.
+A fast way to feel the effect is the Rule of 72: divide 72 by your rate to estimate how many years it takes your money to double.
+For a deeper walkthrough of the mechanics, see how compound interest works.

 Frequently Asked Questions